fullstack-development/developers-roadmap/shared/middle-3/clean-architecture.md

 1. What SOLID principles tell us in general?

-2. Are SOLID principles applicable to functional programming?

-3. What &ldquo;level&rdquo; of software do SOLID principles cover?
+2. What &ldquo;level&rdquo; of software do SOLID principles cover?

 <a id="org39dfad6"></a>